macmacal/dotfiles/README.md

 ```

-Remeber to update the zsh plugin manager by running command: `antidote update`
+Remember to update the zsh plugin manager by running command: `antidote update`